Appli-Tec’s high-performance, thermally conductive adhesives and epoxies serve two purposes:

 Key Features: Cured material can withstand high-temperature environments and is resistant to fuel, lubricants, water, and weather.
 A pre-mixed, degassed, tested and frozen epoxy.

-A flowable and electrically isolating epoxy designed specifically for underfilling, staking, and encapsulating electronics on circuit boards, as well as potting and encapsulating power supplies, transformers, and coils.
-The material is ideal for applications requiring a room temperature cure, must be self-leveling, and have better than average thermal conductivity.
+A black, electrically isolating, thermally conductive epoxy designed specifically for staking and encapsulating electronics on circuit boards as well as potting and encapsulating power supplies, transformers, and coils.
+This material is ideal for applications requiring a thermally conductive epoxy with resistance to solvents and chemicals.
+5336 is supplied in frozen syringes.

 An electrically isolating material, 5308 was designed specifically for underfilling, staking and encapsulating electronics on circuit boards, as well as potting and encapsulating power supplies, transformers, and coils.
 Featuring a 3-hour pot life, 5308 has good flowability, making it ideal for applications requiring a self-leveling material.
 The material meets NASA’s outgassing requirements, is resistant to solvents and chemicals, and is considered non-hazardous per D.O.T. regulations.